lopukhov/unbox/README.md

 is implemented directly with Linux Nampespaces to provide the environment of execution.
 For the creation of the images it is possible to use existing OCI images.

----
+> **Warning**
-**WARNING:** The implementation is still very young, and has not been "battle tested" at all, the only usage to my knowledge has been in my personal computer.
+> The implementation is still very young, and has not been "battle tested" at all, the only usage to my knowledge has been in my personal
+> computer.
 If you find any bugs, please open an issue.
----

 ## Instalation